The Civil Division handles new civil case filings, issues subpoenas, and accepts concealed handgun applications.

-- The Civil Division accepts cash, check and credit cards as payment.
-Credit cards are only accepted for over the counter transactions at this time.
+- The Civil Division accepts cash, credit cards or checks.
 View more information on credit card transactions (PDF) Opens a New Window. .

 - Effective January 2, 2020, we will no longer be accepting any checks for holding while awaiting entry of an order.
 Payment will need to be presented to the appropriate division or agency upon entry of the order.

 - Orders should only be submitted to the court when they are ready to be entered.

 - You may submit a copy of the proposed order, which will be indexed and scanned.
 You should bring the original order to your court hearing.

 - An original order that needs to be submitted to a judge for entry by the court can be submitted to the Clerk’s Office, along with a cover letter with instructions to send it up to a judge for entry.

 - Any required documents need to be filed before submitting the order for entry (i.e. VS-4, affidavits, etc.)

 - Pleadings and orders must contain original signatures.

 - Copies of documents for service must not be filed with the Clerk’s Office until you are ready for service to be prepared.

 - If submitting a pleading or order for an upcoming hearing (within 1 week of filing), please include a cover letter or note on the pleading indicating this.